Chr1sC0de/database-quick-query/README.md

 ### Parameter Stores

-Parameters can be extracted from aws parameter store, parameter store overrides local configs.
-To set the get the parameters set the name and the region, by default the region is `ap-southeast-2`
+Parameters can be extracted from the AWS Parameter Store, which overrides local configs.
+To retrieve the parameters, set the `name` and the `region`.
+By default, the region is set to `ap-southeast-2``.

 ```powershell
 $env:DBQQ_SSM_NAME="name"